JiayuZou2020/DiffBEV/README.md

 Extensive experiments are conducted on the _[nuScenes](https://www.nuscenes.org/download), _[KITTI Raw](https://www.cvlibs.net/datasets/kitti/raw_data.php)_, _[KITTI Odometry](https://www.cvlibs.net/datasets/kitti/eval_odometry.php)_, and _[KITTI 3D Object](https://www.cvlibs.net/datasets/kitti/eval_3dobject.php)_ benchmarks.

 ## Prepare Depth Maps
 Follow the [script](https://github.com/TRAILab/CaDDN/blob/master/pcdet/datasets/kitti/kitti_dataset.py) to generate depth maps for KITTI datasets.
 The depth maps of KITTI datasets are available at Google Drive and Baidu Net Disk.
-We also provide the script to get the depth map for nuScenes dataset.
+We also provide the [script](https://github.com/JiayuZou2020/DiffBEV/blob/main/scripts/nuS2depth.py) to get the depth map for nuScenes dataset.
+Replace the dataset path in the script accroding to your dataset directory.

 ### Dataset Processing
 After downing these datasets, we need to generate the annotations in BEV.
 Follow the instructions below to get the corresponding annotations.